Liechtenstein Blockchain Act and Major Business Models – From Legal Framework to Reality

 Consequently, the issuing of securities, and the clearing and settlement of securities transactions on TT systems are considered to be one of the key potential applications for TT technologies.

 Behind the security tokens could be various types of traditional securities, such as registered shares, participation certificates or profit participation certificates (the Swiss and Liechtenstein equivalents of non-voting shares), bonds, collective investment scheme units and also new uncertified securities which could be created using tokenisation.
-Example of these new securities include derivatives as rights to future income, rights to future commissions (Neon/Nash exchange), or derivative security with the features of a structured bond (Crowdli project about real estate investments).
+Examples of these new securities include derivatives as rights to future income, rights to future commissions (eg, the Neon/Nash exchange), or derivative securities with the features of a structured bond (eg, the Crowdli project for real estate investments).

 Asset tokenisation models for real estate as well as for other illiquid and quite expensive assets such as collectable cars, art objects, precious metals and stones might look as follows:

 Token issuer registration is needed for the following cases.